- YouTube money calculator

 Joining the YouTube Partner Program

 To start earning ad revenue, creators must join the YouTube Partner Program (YPP).
 The basic requirements are at least 1,000 subscribers and 4,000 watch hours in the past 12 months or 10 million Shorts views in the last 90 days.
+If you're still building toward those numbers, make sure your YouTube channel description is working for you in the meantime.

 Once approved, creators can earn money from: